Richard Hill (activist): Emancipation and apprenticeship

 In 1832, the governor appointed Hill as the justice of the peace for Trelawny Parish.

 In 1834, the new governor, Howe Browne, 2nd Marquess of Sligo, appointed a number of stipendiary magistrates to supervise the running of the Apprenticeship, and Hill was one of those appointees.
 The Apprenticeship took place during the latter half of the 1830s.
 Hill was intensely critical of how badly white plantation owners treated their black apprentices.
 Governor Sligo then appointed Hill as Head of the Department of the Stipendiary Magistrates.
 Hill was the first mixed-race man to be appointed to such an important government post in the Colony of Jamaica.
 The island's white planters resented this appointment, and constantly attacked him through their newspapers.

 However, the abolitionist James Phillippo described Hill, during his appointment, as "an honour to the Government of the country."
 Abolitionists James Thome and J.H.
 Kimball met Hill when he was head of the Stipendiary Magistrates, and they spoke highly of his abilities.
+Hill was arguably the first person of colour to be appointed to a senior government position in colonial Jamaica.

 After emancipation

 Hill was deeply concerned about the education of the poor, and he played a role in establishing a number of elementary schools for the children of black peasants.

 Between 1837 and 1838, Hill was elected to the Assembly as a representative of the parishes of St James and Trelawny.

 In 1840, the British government offered Hill the post of lieutenant-governor of St Lucia, but he turned it down in order to devote his time to his Jamaican government duties, and his work in natural history.

 From 1855-65, Hill served as a member of the Privy Council.
 In 1851, when Jamaica suffered from a cholera epidemic, Hill used his botanical knowledge to save a number of lives.

-Hill co-authored A Naturalist's Sojourn in Jamaica (1851) with his good friend, Philip Henry Gosse.
-Gosse later introduced Hill to Charles Darwin, who corresponded with him to learn more about Jamaica's natural history.
+In 1846, Hill completed, with the Englishman P.H.
+Gosse (then living in Jamaica) a revised list of Jamaican birds, identifying about 184 species.
+The title-pages of Gosse's classic Birds of Jamaica (1847) and Naturalist's Sojourn in Jamaica (1851) state: "Assisted by Richard Hill".
+After he returned to England, Gosse introduced Charles Darwin to Hill, who corresponded with him to learn more about Jamaica's natural history.

-Hill wrote and published at least four other books, including A Week at Port Royal (Kingston: 1855) and Lights and Shadows of Jamaica's History (Kingston: 1859).
+Hill wrote and published at least four books, including A Week at Port Royal (Kingston: 1855) and Lights and Shadows of Jamaica's History (Kingston: 1859), and the pamphlet The Books of Moses, How Say You, True or Not True?.